DFE-Digital/get-help-with-tech/app/views/devices_guidance/operation_warm_welcome.md

 This information will then be verified.
 Schools may later be asked to provide evidence of how they&rsquo;ve distributed devices consistent with our agreement.

-Schools may also be able to find support though other organisations that work with children and young people from Afghanistan, such as the [Barnardo&rsquo;s device and connectivity initiative](https://www.barnardos.org.uk/news/vodafone-and-barnardos-issue-new-appeal-devices-help-afghan-refugees).
+Schools may also be able to find support through other organisations that work with children and young people from Afghanistan, such as the [Barnardo&rsquo;s device and connectivity initiative](https://www.barnardos.org.uk/news/vodafone-and-barnardos-issue-new-appeal-devices-help-afghan-refugees).